estepanov-lvk/maroh/README.md

 This file contains logging config.
 Refer to standard python module "logging", function "dictConfig" for format reference

+# How to reproduce serial experiments from the paper (Tables 2-5)

+To reproduce Table 2 in paper (comparison of different trajectory lengths and optimizer step sizes on Abilene topology for SAMAROH and MAROH), run each command in `table_commands_abilene_traj_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish (generating a new `exp_...` folder with results per each experimental run in `data_examples/grids/abilene_traj_grid`), run `python process_grid_exps.py abilene_traj` to generate tables with aggregated data in csv format.

+To reproduce Table 3 in paper (comparison of different thresholds on 4-node "rhombus" topology), run each command in `table_commands_rhombus_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish, run `python process_grid_exps.py rhombus` to generate tables with aggregated data in csv format.

+To reproduce Table 4-5 in paper (comparison of different thresholds on Abilene topology), run each command in `table_commands_abilene_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish, run `python process_grid_exps.py abilene` to generate tables with aggregated data in csv format.

+Note that despite each command specifies a random seed value, result of each run of the same command will be different, because this value does not set seeds of TensorFlow's random number generators.

+# How to use genetic algorithm

+Run `python optimalweights.py dir`, where dir is path to directory containing topology.gml and flows.json.
+It will find set of agent weights with sub-optimal Ф value.
+ - --iter - number of iterations of genetic algorithm.
+Increasing this may result to a solution closer to optimal but also a proportional increase in execution time.
+ - --maxweight specifies maximum value of agent weight, while algorithm always assigns agent weights integer numbers between 1 and maxweight.
+ - --ntrain: if value is not specified (so it is 1 by default), the resulting solution will be sub-optimal for the same random seed of hash function as used in MAROH.
+If value more than 1 specified, the algorithm will measure objective function of each solution as Ф averaged by multiple alternative random seeds of hash function (multiple tries of distributing flows using the same agent weights).
+ - --ntest value specifies number of extra alternative random hash seeds on which Ф will be measured for best solution on each iteration, but not used for algorithm's decisions.
+ - --nvalid value specifies number of extra alternative random hash seeds on which Ф will be measured on best solution after algorithm finishes.
+Note: Genetic algorithm can only provide solution for a static set of flows.
+If flows.json contain different bandwidths at different timestamps, specify --flowsperiod, --start, --end to make sure that genetic algorithm use only one specific set of flows from the file.

+# How to draw plots like in the paper

+Run `python plot_advanced.py path_to_json`, where path_to_json is path to json file containing list of experiment results directories and their names, plot title, (optionally) genetic algorithm result csv file.
+See plot_advanced_input_example.json for format example.
+For example, if you ran `python main.py data_examples/topology__name ...`, experiment result directory path will be `data_examples/topology_name/exp_...`, which can be specified as "path" value in json file for plotting.

 # Extension guide

 There are 3 replaceable components in the stand: hash function, hash-weights calculation algorithm and path calculator.
 They are located in corresponding folders inside the dte_stand folder.